Y5-asas/LDMGI/README.md

 However, in our test, we have found that the computation time is highly related to the size of Lagrangian: (n, n).
 We recommend the largest data size is ~7000.

+In addition to running the main clustering function `ldmgi_clustering`, this project also supports running alternative methods such as `diskmeans_clustering`, `ncut_clustering`, and `llc_gaussian_clustering` for comparative experiments.
+These functions are provided in the `./functions/` folder.

 ### **4. Outputs**

 - **Results**: Saved in `./Experiment_data/DATASET_NAME/` (e.g., `Y_JAFFE_lambda_1e4.mat`).